ArtifyCZ/ArtifyCZ/README.md

 # Hi, I'm Richard Tichý,

-a software engineer, a team leader and a system designer from the Czech Republic.
+a software engineer, a system administrator and a system designer from the Czech Republic.

 I have used many programming languages such as C, C#, Rust, Kotlin or Clojure, server technologies such as Redis, MySQL, MariaDB or PostgreSQL and